What Is An E-Cigarette?

 Bronchiolitis obliterans, or popcorn lung, has been tied to the inhalation of diacetyl by workers in plants that use diacetyl as a flavoring additive to their products.
 Products known to use diacetyl include popcorn, coffee, pet food, and tortillas.

-Popcorn lung (or technically called “bronchiolitis obliterans”) first appeared in workers who inhaled the artificial butter flavor in mircowave popcorn processing facilities.
-Later, studies and lawsuits showed that popcorn lung diagnosis were also made on workers in other manufacturing facilities that also use diacetyl, such as coffee bean processing plants, tortilla factories, pet food manufacturers and other facilities that heated the dangerous chemical diacetyl.
-Individuals diagnosed with popcorn lung inhaled a the fumes coming from diacetyl.
+Popcorn lung, technically called bronchiolitis obliterans, first appeared in workers who inhaled the artificial butter flavor in microwave popcorn processing facilities.
+Later, studies and lawsuits showed that popcorn lung diagnoses were also made on workers in other manufacturing facilities that also use diacetyl, such as coffee bean processing plants, tortilla factories, pet food manufacturers and other facilities that heated the dangerous chemical diacetyl.
+Individuals diagnosed with popcorn lung inhaled the fumes coming from diacetyl.

-Until studies are complete, the E-cigarette makers will still be allowed to use diacetyl for flavoring in the E-juice without warning the public and its up to consumers to decided if this is a risk worth taking.
+Until studies are complete, the e-cigarette makers will still be allowed to use diacetyl for flavoring in the e-juice without warning the public and it is up to consumers to decide if this is a risk worth taking.